vekatze/neut/book/src/tutorial.md

 Neut is a _module-based_ _functional_ programming language with _static_ memory management via _modality_.
 This chapter is a quick introduction to this language.

-[Hello Modules](./hello-modules.md) covers the _"module-based"_ part.
+[Modules and Sources](./modules-and-sources.md) covers the _"module-based"_ part.
 We'll see how to use modules in Neut.

 [Programming in Neut](./programming-in-neut.md) covers the _"functional"_ part.
 We'll see how to write code in Neut.